Survey and Perspective on Social Emotions in Robotics: What are social emotions?

 Grecucci {\it et al.} summarized the brain regions related to emotional regulation as a mechanistic study of social emotional regulation \cite{grecucci2015mechanisms} (Table \ref{table:part}).
-First, individual emotion regulation (IER) has been reported to be related to the dorsolateral prefrontal cortex (DLPFC), ventrolateral prefrontal cortex (VLPFC), anterior cingulate cortex (ACC), amygdala, striatum, orbitofrontal cortex (OFC), etc..
+First, individual emotion regulation (IER) has been reported to be related to the dorsolateral prefrontal cortex (DLPFC), ventrolateral prefrontal cortex (VLPFC), anterior cingulate cortex (ACC), amygdala, striatum, and orbitofrontal cortex (OFC), among others.
 The DLPFC is generally believed to control attention and working memory.
 The ACC is involved in monitoring and controlling ongoing processes.
-The VLPFC appears to be responsible for choosing the appropriate response to the goal and suppressing inappropriate responses.
+The VLPFC appears to be responsible for choosing an appropriate response to a goal and suppressing inappropriate responses.
 The area of interest for reassessment is the amygdala, which is believed to be an important structure that supports the refinement of external and internal emotional and negative stimuli.
-In addition, the striatum and insula have a low relationship with IER.
+In addition, the striatum and insula have little relationship with IER.

-Socially cued emotions are emotions caused by interaction with others, such as rejected sadness.
-Socially cued emotion regulation (SER) has a different brain region from IER, depending on the social scene image, the medial prefrontal cortex (MPFC), the medial orbitofrontal cortex (MOFC), the posterior cingulate cortex (PCC), and the amygdala.
+Socially cued emotions are emotions that are caused by interactions with others, such as rejected sadness.
+Socially cued emotion regulation (SER) involves different brain regions than IER, depending on the social context, SER can involve the medial prefrontal cortex (MPFC), the medial orbitofrontal cortex (MOFC), the posterior cingulate cortex (PCC), and the amygdala.
 In particular, the MPFC is related to the mentalizing of oneself and others, and the PCC is related to the attribution of others' emotions.
-In addition, when emotions were downregulated using mentalization, subjects were shown to have weak emotional responses, less rejection behavior, and less neural activity when they received an unjust offer.
+In addition, when emotions are downregulated using mentalization, subjects are shown to have weak emotional responses, less rejection behavior, and less neural activity when they received an unjust offer.
 This emotional modulation is observed on the insula, which has been found to represent the emotional experience of the viscera.

-Furthermore, interpersonal emotion regulation (I-PER) is a strategy for regulating the emotions of others in the interaction.
-The same parts as IER/SER are activated and, simultaneously, other parts that are listed in Table \ref{table:part} are also activated.
+Furthermore, interpersonal emotion regulation (I-PER) is a strategy for regulating the emotions of others during interactions.
+The same brain regions are activated as in IER/SER, with the additional activation of other regions, as listed in Table \ref{table:part}.